cloudfoundry/bosh-azure-cpi-release/docs/get-started/create-service-principal.md

 ```
 #Enter your Microsoft account credentials when prompted.
-azure login
+azure login --environment $ENVIRONMENT
 ```

 >**NOTE:**
   * `azure login` requires a work or school account.
 Never login with your personal account.
-  * If you do not have a work or school account currently, you can easily create a work or school account with the [**guide**](https://azure.microsoft.com/en-us/documentation/articles/xplat-cli-connect/).
+If you do not have a work or school account currently, you can easily create a work or school account with the [**guide**](https://azure.microsoft.com/en-us/documentation/articles/xplat-cli-connect/).
+  * `$ENVIRONMENT` can be `AzureCloud`, `AzureChinaCloud` and so on.
+  * If you fail to login `AzureChinaCloud` with a `CERT_UNTRUSTED` error, please use the latest version of node (4.x) and mostly the issue should be resolved. [azure-xplat-cli/2725](https://github.com/Azure/azure-xplat-cli/issues/2725)

 # 2 Create a Service Principal